 Russian Federation: Commitments by Fiscal Year (in millions of dollars)*

-Russia is a strategic partner for ECA.
-WBG engagement with the country is unique in that it is three-dimensional: global, regional, and national.
+The World Bank Group engagement with the country is unique in that it is three-dimensional: global, regional, and national.
 At the global level, Russia has increased its contributions to IDA and supports the provision of global public goods through contributions to global funds.
 In addition, the WBG offers its expertise to help prepare Russia’s presidency of international forums.
 At the regional level, the WBG supports Russia as an emerging donor for less-developed countries in ECA.
 Russia is already a significant provider of development assistance through a growing portfolio of IDA-IBRD-administered Trust Funds.
-At the national level, the WBG aims to maximize its development needs.
+At the national level, the WBG aims to maximize its development by reaching out to the regions in Russia with the most development needs.
 The current WBG 2012–16 CPS was discussed by the Board of Executive Directors on December 20, 2011.
-It is aligned with government priorities and covers four themes: (i) Increasing Growth and Diversification, (ii) Expanding Human Potential, (iii) Deepening Russia's Global and Regional Role, and (iv) Improving Governance and Transparency (as a crosscutting theme).The strategy endorsed an envelope of up to US$5 billion in IBRD lending to support the program over the five-year period.
+It is aligned with government priorities and covers four themes: (i) Increasing Growth and Diversification, (ii) Expanding Human Potential, (iii) Deepening Russia's Role in Global and Regional Development, and (iv) Improving Governance and Transparency (as a crosscutting theme).The strategy endorsed an envelope of up to US$5 billion in IBRD lending to support the program over the five-year period.
 IFC foresees total investments between US$3.8 and US$4.8 billion for its own account, plus the significant mobilization of counterpart funds.
 The Multilateral Investment Guarantee Agency (MIGA) continues to support foreign investors through the provision of political risk guarantees.

 The World Bank